junzhli/btcd-address-indexing-service/Readme.md

 How does it work
 -----
 All address relevant information is powered by [btcd](https://github.com/btcsuite/btcd) node with method `searchrawtransactions`.
-By taking advantaging of caching technique solutions such as `Redis`, `MongoDB`, it makes a lot improvements on performance for faster response time compared to `btcd`.
+By taking advantage of caching and persistent data storage such as `Redis`, `MongoDB`, it makes a lot improvements on performance for faster response time compared to `btcd`.
 `RabbitMQ` takes a role of messaging broker, exchanging messages between `btcd-address-indexing-worker` and `btcd-address-web-service`.
 `btcd-address-indexing-worker` leverages with above technique solutions to index additional address relevant information for performance optimization.
 It also serves requests from `btcd-address-indexing-service`.